odessa2/IoTize/README.md

 This is the WIP of my masters thesis.

 ## About
 The goal of my thesis is to bring the Internet of Things - accompanied by the constant networking - closer to non tech-savvy people.
 The access to the IoT will be further facilitated by using low-cost hardware such as the esp8266 chip (on Wemos D1 mini [pro]).

 In the proposed solution, a configuration tool, can be used - in combination with the microcontroller and so called "shields" (periphery) - to bring modular and connected sensors online, without any programming skills.
 The tool generates the necessary code, compiles it, and then flashes the binary to the microcontroller.

 ## Note
 This preview Version requires Arduino IDE with esp8266 plugin in path.
-Requiered 3rd Party Libraries are packaged as
+Requiered 3rd Party Libraries are  are installed automatically, if started with argument "install-librarys".
-> prev_libs.tar.gz

 ## Backend